 NOTE!
-The following data will be used as a base for the implementation plan in a Grant Agreement.
+The following data will be used as a base for the implement tation plan in a Grant Agreement.
+Note: The johowing data will be used us a base jor the implement a chant ngi centente.

 No Stages & Activities Start date End date Result Responsible

 1 Stage 1

 1.1 Activity 1

 1.2 Activity 2

-•••

 2 Stage 2

 2.1 Activity 1

 2.2 Activity 2

+•••